wengeek/TodoList/README.md

 First step: install the modules
 # npm install

+Second step: install webpack webpack-server
+# npm install -g webpack webpack-dev-server

-Second step: You can run a webpack-server
+Third step: You can run a webpack-server
 # npm run dev

 If you want to combile the js and css files